-Scott Farm also offers a Fruit CSA, heirloom cider, vegetables, and Vermont products, Pick Your Own apples, as well as heirloom apple boxes available through mail order.
+Scott Farm also offers a Fruit CSA, heirloom cider, vegetables, and Vermont products, pick-your-own apples, as well as heirloom apple boxes available through mail order.
 An annual fruit tree sale and educational workshops on grafting and pruning, baking, preserving, and hard cider making are offered throughout the season, along with annual October events to include Heirloom Apple Day on Columbus Day Weekend, the Kingston Black Hard Cider Festival and an Apple Harvest Dinner— held in the Apple Barn, a popular wedding and event venue.
 Four historic vacation rental properties, also owned by The Landmark Trust USA, surround the farm and are available year round.

 Enjoy a Walk on the Farm

-The trail at Scott Farm loops around a wetland that hosts a rich diversity of fauna and flaura.
+The trail at Scott Farm loops around a wetland that hosts a rich diversity of fauna and flora.
 Scott Farm is on the National Register of Historic Places.
-Beyond its historic significance and remarkable beauty, Scott Farm is a little piece of paradise where one can enjoy and discover an bounty of different heirloom apple varieties and fruits.
+Beyond its historic significance and remarkable beauty, Scott Farm is a little piece of paradise where one can enjoy and discover a bounty of different heirloom apple varieties and fruits.
 Maintaining a hiking trail is another way for us to share our farm with visitors.

 Once at the farm market, walk down to the old small covered bridge across the dammed pond and walk around the Stone Trust demonstration walls.
 The trail starts in front of the fenced in PYO area.